Whistleblowing Policy

 Whistleblowing is the reporting of suspected wrongdoing or dangers in relation to our activities.
 This includes bribery, fraud or other criminal activity, miscarriages of justice, health and safety risks, damage to the environment and any breach of legal or professional obligations.

-A whistle-blower is a person who raises a genuine concern relating to any of the above.
-If an employee has a genuine concern related to suspected wrongdoing or danger affecting any of the College's activities, they should report it under this policy.
+A whistleblower is a person who raises a genuine concern relating to any of the above.
+If a staff member has a genuine concern related to suspected wrongdoing or danger affecting any of the College's activities they should report it under this policy.

-This policy should not be used for complaints relating to an employee's own personal circumstances, such as the way an employee has been treated at work.
-In these cases, the employee should use the Grievance Procedure as appropriate.
+This policy should not be used for complaints relating to a staff member’s own personal circumstances, such as the way a staff member has been treated at work.
+In these cases the staff member should use the Grievance Procedure as appropriate.

-If an employee is uncertain whether something is within the scope of this policy, they should seek advice from the Whistleblowing Officer.
+If a staff member is uncertain whether something is within the scope of this policy they should seek advice from the Whistleblowing Officer.
 Contact details are at the end of this policy.

 How to raise a concern